myME

 Congratulations to Level 1 and Beginner Level myME students!

-On December 7, 2018 37 of our myME students graduated their respective levels.
+On December 7, 2018, thirty-seven of our myME students graduated their respective levels.
 We had 20 students receiving their beginner level certificates, and 17 students receiving their Level 1 Certificates.
 It was a wonderful day full of songs, food and laughter.
 Though a very joyful event, some of the students did not eat the food, saving it for their families.
 A reminder to all present, that these young workers always have people back home in their villages, depending on them for their basic survival.

 Learn more